littlemountainman/littlemountainman.github.io/_posts/2024-07-31-proteinher2.md

 The proposed model for virtual screening  utilizes a graph convolutional  network (GCN) architecture to integrate previously processed graphs of ligand molecules.
 The model splits into two branches, a graph convolutional network  branch to process the graph data and a protein sequence branch to process the protein sequences.

 In the GCN branch, a GAT convolutional layer followed by a GCN layer is employed to capture node-node relationships and propagate information across the graph.
-Subsequently, global pooling is applied to extract graph-level features, which are then fed into dense layers for further refinement.
+Subsequently, global pooling is applied to extract graph-level features, which are then fed into dense layers.

 For the protein sequence branch, an embedding layer first converts the protein sequence into a numerical representation.
 A bidirectional LSTM then captures sequential information in the protein sequence, and a 1D convolutional layer extracts features from the encoded sequence.
-These features are subsequently flattened and fed into dense layers for further processing.
+These features are subsequently flattened and fed into dense layers.

 Finally, the graph-level features and the protein sequence features are concatenated and fed into several dense layers with ReLU activation and dropout for learning a combined representation.
 The final output layer predicts the target-ligand binding affinity.